TCGV/blog/_posts/2019-07-23-integrating-third-party-modules.md

   <img style="max-height: 200px; max-width: 100%; margin: 10px" src="{{ site.baseurl }}/images/p1/web-api.png" alt="web-api"/>
 </p>

-The next section will cover the dependency management challenge that arises when integrating third-party modules into applications.
+The next section covers the dependency management challenge that arises when integrating third-party modules into applications.

 Dependency Management
 ============

-Integrating with external modules can be treacherous, since it's easy to fall into the trap of referencing it's classes (or APIs) directly  producing tightly coupled code.
+Integrating with external modules can be treacherous, since it's easy to fall into the trap of referencing it's classes (or APIs) directly from business logic classes, producing tightly coupled code.
 One property of coupled code is that it's resistant to change, making it difficult to deal with change requirements, package updates or replacing third-party modules altogether.

 Hence, there's a need for a module dependency management approach that protects the application from coupling with external code, improving it's flexibility and overall architecture.
 This is achieved by applying the Dependency Inversion principle, which dictates that <i>"the application should depend on abstractions, not concretions"</i>.